Somerville Pinkney Tuck (judge): Career

 After being admitted to the bar, he began practicing law in New York City in 1882 with Gray & Davenport during which time he worked closely with John Clinton Gray.
 In his work, he was frequently called to Paris, where he became fluent in the language.
 "From 1882 to 1885, he was the Commissioner of the Court of Alabama Claims, and in 1885 was appointed by Secretary Bayard as special agent to search for evidence in England, France, Spain, Belgium, and the West Indies in relation to the French spoliation claims, at which time he secured evidence of the capture and condemnation of more than 1,500 vessels."

 In 1888, Tuck was appointed U.S. Assistant Commissioner-General to the Paris Exposition, under Gen. William B. Franklin, spending eighteen months in Paris for the work.
 For his efforts, he was awarded the Commandeur de la Legion d'honneur at the close of the exposition.
 Tuck also assisted with the World's Columbian Exposition in Chicago in 1893.

-In 1894, President Grover Cleveland recommended Tuck to succeed Ernest Howard Crosby as one of the judges of the International Court in Egypt, a mixed tribunal which decided questions between native and foreign populations.
-He was appointed in May 1894 Judge of the International Court of the First Instance at Mansoura, Egypt by the Khedive Abbas II of Egypt and three years later was made Presiding Justice of the Court and was transferred to Cairo in 1897.
-In November 1908, upon the recommendation of President Theodore Roosevelt, he was chosen as a Judge of the International Court of Appeals and was stationed in Alexandria, where he stayed until his retirement in 1920.
+In 1894, President Grover Cleveland recommended Tuck to succeed Ernest Howard Crosby as one of the judges of the Mixed Courts of Egypt, a mixed tribunal which decided questions between native and foreign populations.
+He was appointed in May 1894 Judge of the Mixed Court of the First Instance at Mansoura, Egypt by the Khedive Abbas II of Egypt and three years later was made Presiding Justice of the Court and was transferred to Cairo in 1897.
+In November 1908, upon the recommendation of President Theodore Roosevelt, he was chosen as a Judge of the Mixed Court of Appeals and was stationed in Alexandria, where he stayed until his retirement in 1920.